wingify/readme-central/docs/RESTful APIs/fme-rest-apis-overview.md

 ### Benefits of Using the REST APIs

-By leveraging the FME REST APIs, developers gain full control over feature flag lifecycle management without relying on the web interface.
+By leveraging the FE REST APIs, developers gain full control over feature flag lifecycle management without relying on the web interface.
 This approach is particularly beneficial for:

 * Automating flag and rule configuration as part of CI/CD pipelines
 * Managing feature releases at scale
-* Enabling infrastructure-as-code practices for experimentation and feature management
+* Enabling infrastructure-as-code practices for feature experimentation
 * Reducing dependency on manual UI operations, improving deployment efficiency and consistency
 * These APIs empower teams to integrate feature flag operations seamlessly into their development workflows, enhancing agility and operational flexibility.